Janus' Gross says Valeant based on leverage, financial engineering

+* March quarter net profit 351.3 million rupees versus net profit of 516 million rupees year ago

-NEW YORK The business model of Valeant Pharmaceuticals International Inc (VRX.TO), target of a securities investigation and under scrutiny for its pricing and accounting practices, "was based on leverage and financial engineering," fund manager Bill Gross of Janus Capital Group Inc (JNS.N) said Tuesday.
+NEW YORK, March 22 The business model of Valeant Pharmaceuticals International Inc, target of a securities investigation and under scrutiny for its pricing and accounting practices, "was based on leverage and financial engineering," fund manager Bill Gross of Janus Capital Group Inc said Tuesday.

 In a tweet on the Janus Capital stream, Gross said: "Valeant biz model was based on leverage and fincl. engineering.
 At the extreme it mirrors global monetary policy and their economies."